andyhinh/credera-react-bootcamp/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Objectives
 This project will reflect both solo assignment and pair programming excercise for the last two days.
-You are allowed to get a headstart and complete the next objectives prior to being assigned.
+You are allowed to get a headstart and complete the next objectives prior to it being assigned or add more functionalities as you like for more brownie points.

 Order of Completion:
 1) (Solo, July 18th) Turning the page into a multi-page single page application with a form that console logs the input on submission
 2) (Pair, July 18th) Adding complexity to the form (i.e. Login/Create Account form)
 3) (Solo, July 19th) Refactor the application to allow searches for other subreddits
-4) (Pair, July 19th) Implement an API call that can persist, update, and retrieve data (Redux/Hooks)
+4) (Pair, July 19th) Implement an Reddit Subreddit API call that can persist, update, and retrieve data (Hooks/Redux)

 ## Additional Note(s)
-The components were created in different ways to demonstrate different ways of creating components (Class vs Functional and State vs Stateless).
-React is making Stateless and Functional its preferred component creation; however, Class and State will be relevant because of higher-order components.
+The components were created in different ways to demonstrate different ways of creating components (Class/State vs Functional/Stateless).
+React is making stateless its preferred component creation; however, classes will be relevant for lifecycles.

 ## Available Scripts